 If you purchased a domain through Squarespace or registered a free one, it won't automatically expire if you cancel service.
 All Squarespace Domains will still be yours and will continue to auto-renew on their renewal date.

 Review your options before you cancel service to retain ownership or cancel your domain.

 Note: If you registered a free Squarespace Domain before March 5, 2015, skip to the Legacy Squarespace Domains section.

 If you’re unsure how you'll continue to use your domain, you can keep it active on a parking page after cancelling your site.
 Your site will automatically convert to a parking page after cancelling if your domain subscription is still active.

 With a parking page, you keep your login credentials and manage your domain and billing from the same URL.
 While the domain is active, you can keep it directed to the parking page, or forward or point it to another site.
-The domain will continue to auto-renew until you upgrade back to a site, move the domain, or disable the auto-renew.
+The domain will continue to renew until you disable the auto-renew.